The challenges, the options, and the role of camera technology

 Each line is equipped with polymer color filters over its pixels to capture one of the three primary colors (R, G, or B).
 By synchronizing the camera with the movement of the target, the images captured as each line passes over the same point on the target can be combined to provide RGB values for each pixel in the target line.

-Especially now that most trilinear cameras are built around a single, multi-line sensor, trilinear cameras offer a less expensive option than prism cameras.
+When the price of the camera is an important decision factorEspecially now that most trilinear cameras are built around a single, multi-line sensor, trilinear cameras offer a less expensive option than prism cameras.
 In addition to the lower camera cost, trilinear cameras also offer savings over the recommended lenses needed for prism cameras.
 Together, this can result in savings of 50% over a comparable prism camera.
 Be advised, however, that several factors such as the need to use higher intensity lighting and the more rapid degradation of polymer filters vs. prism filters, may negate many of these cost savings over the lifetime of the system.

-When trilinear cameras are tilted relative to the target, the distance from the target to each of the three sensor lines becomes different, slightly changing the length covered by each line on the target.
+When your application requires high-speed imaging Trilinear cameras are known for their ability to deliver accurate (non-interpolated) RGB image data at fast line rates.
+The latest 4K models (4096 pixels per line) can operate as fast as 50 kHz to 70 kHz (50 to 70 thousand lines per second).
+Comparable prism cameras have traditionally not been able to match those line rates, though new prism cameras are now available with almost the same speed as the fastest trilinear camera.When you can guarantee a roughly perpendicular alignmentWhen trilinear cameras are tilted relative to the target, the distance from the target to each of the three sensor lines becomes different, slightly changing the length covered by each line on the target.
 If the tilt is small, compensation algorithms in the camera can make adjustments.
 But for larger angles, the offset can create color fringes (“halos”) or other artifacts in the image.
 A trilinear camera will perform best when the angle to the target is close to perpendicular and will not require frequent changes.

-Because the three lines needed to collect full RGB information must be captured at slightly different points in time, ripples or other surface vibrations can cause the target to be closer or farther away when each line is captured.
+When working with a flat surface with minimal undulations Because the three lines needed to collect full RGB information must be captured at slightly different points in time, ripples or other surface vibrations can cause the target to be closer or farther away when each line is captured.
 This can create pixel offsets and “halos” as described above.
 Similarly, discrete objects that might wobble or roll when moving on a conveyor can cause inconsistency between the three lines captured.
 For best results, trilinear cameras should be used when the target is flat and any fluctuations are small.

-The highest resolution for a prism line scan camera today is 8K.
+When your system requires a resolution above 8k The highest resolution for a prism line scan camera today is 8K.
 If your line scan system calls for a 16K line resolution or higher, trilinear will be the only option.

-Trilinear cameras are generally smaller than prism cameras which must accommodate the prism and multiple imagers.
+When your system requires a small-sized and lightweight camera with low power consumptionTrilinear cameras are generally smaller than prism cameras which must accommodate the prism and multiple imagers.
 On top of that, because a prism camera is bigger and has separate control of 3 imagers, it is naturally heavier and requires more power to operate.

 Like trilinear cameras, prism line scan cameras use three separate lines to capture RGB information.
 But prism line scan cameras do so with three separate line sensors.
 These are mounted on a prism and aligned to a single optical plane so that all three sensors can capture the same line on the target at the same time – rather than sequentially as in a trilinear camera.
 Dichroic coatings on the prism split the image to the three separate sensors so that highly accurate RGB values are captured for each pixel in the line.

-The dichroic prism coatings used to separate the R, G, and B wavelengths offer more precise discrimination than the polymer filters on trilinear cameras.
+When you require ultimate color accuracyThe dichroic prism coatings used to separate the R, G, and B wavelengths offer more precise discrimination than the polymer filters on trilinear cameras.
 This results in less crosstalk between color channels resulting in better color accuracy, particularly where spectral bands overlap.

-Using a trilinear camera in an angled position or capturing objects on a conveyor belt with varying speed can cause problems related to the spacing of the lines and the synchronization of the exposures.
+If your system requires an angled camera or if the speed of the conveyor belt variesUsing a trilinear camera in an angled position or capturing objects on a conveyor belt with varying speed can cause problems related to the spacing of the lines and the synchronization of the exposures.
 A prism camera, however, takes one line at a time and splits it internally.
 When a prism camera is tilted relative to the target, all three lines still have the same length on the target, as opposed to a trilinear camera where the angle creates a different length for each line (keystone effect).
 Similarly, a prism camera captures R, G, and B information at the same time for each line, so unlike trilinear cameras, small variations in speed have no effect on the quality of the color data captured.

-Small waves in a continuous sheet of paper can create large problems for a trilinear camera because it can change how each of the three lines sees the target, causing pixel offsets and color fringes.
+If there are ripples in the “web” or if objects change in orientation Small waves in a continuous sheet of paper can create large problems for a trilinear camera because it can change how each of the three lines sees the target, causing pixel offsets and color fringes.
 The same is true if three-dimensional objects are rolling or moving slightly, causing the object to have a slightly different orientation for each of the three lines on a trilinear camera.
 Prism based line scan cameras avoid such issues due to their single optical plane which ensures that each pixel on each sensor is focused on exactly the same point at all times and therefore is able to create a clean image regardless of undulations or moving/rolling objects.

-Prism cameras allow independent control of the exposure settings for each of the three line scan sensors.
+If you want more control over white balancing and color correctionPrism cameras allow independent control of the exposure settings for each of the three line scan sensors.
 This means white balancing can be done with exposure rather than with gain as is required in a trilinear camera.
 If an absolute minimum of noise is required in an application, the combination of better sensitivity and exposure-based white balancing may point toward a prism camera as your best choice.

-The dichroic prism coatings not only have better light transmittance than trilinear polymer filters, they also are more stable over time.
+If you want your machine vision system to have more stability over timeThe dichroic prism coatings not only have better light transmittance than trilinear polymer filters, they also are more stable over time.
 The better light transmittance means prism-based systems can use lower intensity (and lower cost) light sources and still achieve good exposures.
 Trilinear-based systems often require higher intensity lights to achieve the same exposure, which not only cost more but can cause an even more rapid degradation of the color filters in the camera.

 Whether or not a specific machine vision color camera is suitable for your application depends on a variety of factors.
 All these factors need to be considered when developing the most suitable color machine vision system for your application.
 Below, are a few more camera issues to consider when developing a color machine vision system: